allebone/help.omni.af.mil/docs/PEX/Training.md

 19. Remarks: Free text up to 255 characters that will show up in the Remarks column of My Page and as a link on the TAR to help personnel fil out the worksheet correctly.
 An example remark would be, “Log no more than two per sortie.”
 Right-click on the task, select Edit and, when the dialog opens, enter a remark in the Remarks field and click Save.

-Remarks also appear on the Audit > TAR > TARs page.
+    * Remarks also appear on the Audit > TAR > TARs page.

-Edit HQ CT Task and Local Tasks: units can only edit the following settings for HQ CT tasks: Task group, MDS/CP, Currency warning days, active status, Include in Check Assigned, and Remarks.
+Edit HQ CT Task and Local Tasks

+Units can only edit the following settings for HQ CT tasks: Task group, MDS/CP, Currency warning days, active status, Include in Check Assigned, and Remarks.

 Associating tasks to a MDS/CP impact the fol owing areas/functions: Include in Check Assigned and the Training Go No-Go ball for No-Go tasks.